rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 Replace `password` with the desired password.

-You will get an hash of `5f4dcc3b5aa765d61d8327deb882cf99`.
+You will get a hash of `5f4dcc3b5aa765d61d8327deb882cf99`.
 In `users` file, insert the following instead:

 ```bash
 user    MD5-Password := "5f4dcc3b5aa765d61d8327deb882cf99"